coddingtonbear/django-mailbox/docs/topics/development.rst

 To add support for a new version perform the following task:

+* Ensure that ``.github/workflows/main.yml`` file reflects support for new Python release.
 * Ensure that ``tox.ini`` file reflects support for new Django release.
 * Verify in tox that the code is executed correctly on all versions of the Python interpreter.
-* Ensure that ``.travis.yml`` file reflects support for new Django release.
-Note the excluded versions of the Python interpreter.
-* Verify by pushing changes on a separate branch to see if the changes in TravisCI are correct.
+* Verify by pushing changes on a separate branch to see if the changes in Github Actions are correct.
 * Proceed to the standard procedure for a new package release (see `How to do a new release?`_ ).

-A `spreadsheet with generator is available <https://docs.google.com/spreadsheets/d/1YsVPDeOAgf_c_7XOXh6SZUO2ebMNoFXysxfj4r1tFiM/edit?usp=sharing>`_ that can assist this process.